Tuberculosis, Mycobacteriosis

 If you have latent TB you should be evaluated to see which specific treatment is right for you - usually one medication for several months.

-The Department of Health helps support two TB clinics in Rhode Island the RISE Clinic, the state's TB specialty clinic and the Hasbro TB Clinic, a pediatric clinic.
-These clinics provide diagnostic testing (chest x-rays, bacteriology tests), and medications that treat TB. more
+The Department of Health helps support the RISE Clinic, the state's TB specialty clinic.
+This clinic provides diagnostic testing (chest x-rays, bacteriology tests), and medications that treat TB. more